Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/input/pagecontent/authentication.md

  <blockquote class="stu-note">
-    <p>This part of the specification is only available in the preview API</p>
+    <p>This part of the specification is only available in the PoC API</p>
   </blockquote>